ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 Anaconda is a software you can use to interface with Python.
 It is specifically designed for improved user interface and has tools tailored for data science.

-Conda is package manager that we use to create and maintain environments.
+Conda is a package manager that we use to create and maintain environments.
 It is designed to allow for easier package installation and control across team members.